Antstream Arcade: History

-Steve Cottam founded Antstream in 2013 after recognizing the lack of access to many older video games, which were often only obtainable through copyright infringement.
+Steve Cottam founded Antstream in London in 2013 after recognizing the lack of access to many older video games, which were often only obtainable through video game piracy due to a lack of availability on modern platforms.
 Along with a friend, Cottam developed the company as a streaming service for retro games, starting in 2013.

 By 2015, they had developed a prototype and got accepted into an accelerator fund with Microsoft and Ian Livingstone joined the company as chairman.
 In June 2019, the streaming service Antstream Arcade was officially launched.
 Also in 2019, Antstream received an investment from Chinese company Tencent and was able to establish itself on various platforms.
 Antstream received a further investment of US$3.5 million from Atari, with a total of over US$20 million invested in Antstream as of 2021.

 In 2025, the platform achieved 3,200% growth in new players.
 In total, there were over 700,000 new players and over 200,000 active users per month.
 Also in 2025, over three million games were downloaded from the Antstream Arcade line-up.
 In May 2022, 27 games by the video game companies Namco and Bandai (which were merged under Bandai Namco Holdings in 2005) were licensed to Antstream Arcade, including Pac-Man, Galaga and Dig Dug.

 Antstream Arcade

-The following is the complete list of 1,619 games available on Antstream Arcade.
+The following is the complete list of 1,693 games available on Antstream Arcade.

 Super Nintendo Entertainment System

-There are 59 SNES / Super Famicom titles available on Antstream Arcade.
+There are 62 Super NES / Super Famicom titles available on Antstream Arcade.